Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Numerical Results

-In this subsection, we concern the application of the optimized projection by our DMCM-P in compressed sensing.
-We first generate a $T$-sparse vector $\bm\alpha\in \mathbb{R}^{n}$, which constitutes a sparse representation of signal $\x=\D\bm\alpha$, $\x\in\mathbb{R}^{d}$.
-The locations of nonzeros are chosen randomly and their values are created by a uniform distribution in $[-1,1]$.
-We choose the dictionary $\D\in\mathbb{R}^{d\times n}$ to be a random Gaussian matrix.
-Then we apply different projection matrices $\PP$ learned by our DMCM-P, random projection matrix, the algorithms of Elad \cite{elad2007optimized}, Xu et al. \cite{xu2010optimized} and Duarte-Carajalino and Sapiro \cite{duarte2009learning}, to generate the compressed $\y$ by $\y=\PP\D\bm\alpha$.
-At last we solve problem (\ref{eq_ed}) by OMP to obtain $\hat{\bm{\alpha}}$.
-We compare the performance of different projection methods based on the signal reconstruction error $\|\x-\D\hat{\bm\alpha}\|_2$.
-The smaller reconstruction error means a better CS performance.
+In this subsection, we apply the optimized projection by our DMCM-P to CS.
+We first generate a $T$-sparse vector $\bm\alpha\in \mathbb{R}^{n}$, which constitutes a sparse representation of signal $\x=\D\bm\alpha$, where $\x\in\mathbb{R}^{d}$.
+The locations of nonzeros are chosen randomly and their values obey a uniform distribution in $[-1,1]$.
+We choose the dictionary $\D\in\mathbb{R}^{d\times n}$ as a Gaussian random matrix, { the DCT matrix and the matrix learned by K-SVD, respectively}.
+Then we apply different projection matrices $\PP$ learned by our DMCM-P, random projection matrix, and the algorithms of Elad \cite{elad2007optimized}, Xu et al. \cite{xu2010optimized} and Duarte-Carajalino and Sapiro \cite{duarte2009learning} to generate the compressed $\y$ via $\y=\PP\D\bm\alpha$.
+At last, we solve problem (\ref{eq_ed}) by OMP to obtain $\hat{\bm{\alpha}}$.
+We compare the performance of projection matrices computed by different methods using the relative reconstruction error $\|\x-\x^*\|_2/\|\x^*\|_2$ {and the support recovery rate $|\mbox{support}(\x)\cap \mbox{support}(\x^*)|/|\mbox{support}(\x^*)|$}, where $\x^*$ is the ground truth.
+A smaller reconstruction error { and larger support recovery rate} mean better CS performance.

 We conduct two experiments in this subsection.
-The first one includes varying values of the number of measurements $m$ and the second one includes varying values of the sparsity level $T$.
-For every value of the aforementioned parameters we perform 3000 experiments and calculate the reconstruction error; if the mean squared error of a reconstruction exceeds a threshold of order $O(10^{-4})$, the reconstruction is considered to be a failure.
+The first one changes the number $m$ of measurements and the second one changes the sparsity level $T$.
+For every value of the aforementioned parameters we perform 3000 experiments and calculate the average relative reconstruction error { and support recovery rate}.